Rome Metro: Other rail lines

-Rome's local transport provider, ATAC, operates the Metro network and the Rome-Giardinetti line.
-The Roma–Lido, which connects Rome to Ostia, and the Roma–Viterbo line, used to be operated by ATAC until 1 July 2022, when it became part of the Cotral network.
+Rome's local transport provider, ATAC, operates the Metro network as well as the Rome-Giardinetti line.
+The Roma–Lido and Roma–Viterbo lines, the former of which connects Rome to Ostia, were operated by ATAC until they became part of the Cotral network on 1 July 2022.

 Roma–Lido

 Construction of the Roma–Lido line began shortly after the end of World War I and was completed some six years later in 1924.
 It began operation as a steam locomotion railway but electrification was completed less than a year later.

 The line is operated as an integrated part of the Metro, but runs entirely overground.
 It runs from the Roma Porta San Paolo station beside the Line B Piramide station and runs alongside Line B as far as EUR Magliana.
 It then continues separately on to the seaside district of Ostia.
 The line terminates beside the end of Via Cristoforo Colombo.